-- Underbody exhaust, muffler and tail pipe shields and insulators.

-- Rear load floor interior insulation.
+- Underbody exhaust, muffler and tail pipe shields and insulators. - Front floor interior insulation. - Dash mat insulation. - Engine cowl insulation interior and exterior.

-- Front floor interior insulation.

-- Dash mat insulation.

-- Engine cowl insulation interior and exterior.

-- Engine cover insulation.

 If body builder installs seating other than that supplied with vehicle, it is the body builder's responsibility to ensure that the seating and restraint systems comply with FMVSS requirements.
 The restraint systems supplied with the vehicle were designed to accommodate the seating reference points and seat travel of the original equipment seats only.